wsaada19/inventory-weight-spigot-plugin/README.md

 - **`armorOnly`**: When set to `true`, only the armor slots will contribute to the player’s total inventory weight.
 Default is `false`.

-### 6. **Item Weights and Custom Weights**
+### **Item Weights and Custom Weights**

 When defining item weights, you can set custom weights for specific materials, custom item names, and lore tags.
-When there are conflicts the order of importance is as follows: lore tags, custom item name, material then default weight.
+When there are conflicts the order of importance is as follows: item model id, lore tags, custom item name, material then default weight.

 #### Default Item Weight